 Histogram: A bar graph depicting the distribution of fibre diameter for the sample.

-those fibres counted.
+of those fibres counted.

 SL: Staple length expressed in millimetres.
 Staple is another term for fibre bundle